justsap/Sapling-Origin/README.txt

 -----------------------------------
 Information:
 		This datapack adds my personal origin, "Sapling"!
-This of course requires the Origins Mod.
+This requires Origins Mod, APUGLI (or toomanyorigins mod if u want more origins), and Origins Extra Keybinds
 	This origin has the following abilities:

 	+ Poison Ivy [Toggled]: Whenever you punch a player or entity with this toggled, it poisons the target.
 This also makes it so any entity or player that hits you also gets poisoned (even if its not toggled)